BinarCode/laravel-nova-chat/readme.md

   <a href="https://packagist.org/packages/BinarCode/nova-chat"><img src="https://poser.pugx.org/BinarCode/nova-chat/license.svg" alt="License"></a>
 </p>

-This is a laravel nova implementation for a real time chat.
+This is a laravel nova implementation for a chat.
 You can manage who can see whom via Laravel Policies.

+In the next version the implementation will include real time echo.

 # How it looks